narcis-serbanescu/ansible_jenkins_tomcat/README.md

-Role Name
+Installing Jenkins LTS as servlet in Tomcat 9
 =========

-Runnig Jenkins LTS as servlet in Tomcat 9
+Runnig Jenkins LTS with a series of plugins as servlet in Tomcat 9

 Requirements
 ------------

-Variables defined in playbook bellow should be added in a vault file
+Sensitive variables defined in playbook bellow should have been added in a vault file

 Role Variables
 --------------

-Variables can be find in defaults and var files
+Installation variables can be found in defaults folder, while customization / plugins variables are defined in vars folder.

 Dependencies
 ------------